wd5gnr/1802UNO/readme.md

 ===
 I used Platform.io to build.
 You may need to adjust the .ini file to suit.
 See http://platformio.org.

+To build and upload try:

+    pio run --target upload

 Tool
 ===
 The file binto1802 will convert a binary file into a loadable file at address 0.
 Of course, you can edit the file and change this address.
 You can compile this tool with: